Performance Appraisal System in HRM

 Behaviorally Anchored Rating Scale

 The department puts on the scale points the descriptive statements about employees’ behavior, both effective and ineffective.
-The rater indicates which behavioral point describes the employee behavior the best.
+The rater indicates which behavioral point describes the employee behavior the best & employee performance appraisal is done based on the points.

 Field Review Method

-Under this method, someone who does not belong to an employee's department or is usually from the corporate office or the HR department evaluates the performance of an employee.
+Under this method, someone who does not belong to an employee's department or is usually from the corporate office or the HR department evaluates the performance of an employee for performance appraisal.

 Performance Tests and Observations